- 1 Advantages of a deep cycle battery for RV travel

 Try to prevent the rise of Hydrogen.
 It is important to provide adequate air around the battery.
 When you don’t do this, and the Hydrogen level rises, it can cause ignition and, subsequently, an explosion.
 So always maintain enough ventilation around the battery.

-Types of batteries for your RV
+Best types of batteries for your RV setup

 Technically, the RV has two different battery types that serve different purposes; the starting battery is the same battery used in small-sized vehicles.
 However, this RV’s starting battery has a bigger CCA (Cold Cranking Amps) rate simply because it operates on a bigger engine.